2lach/yeoman-bro/README.md

-# Yo bro

-## understanding yeoman by building a couple of generators
+# Scaffolding templates with yeoman

 ## setup it up